Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Results

 \subsection{Cost Analysis}

 The weak dependence of performance on fine-tuning corpus size has direct economic implications.
-Model fine-tuning costs ranged from \$25 to \$276 per author (median = \$81), assuming API-based fine-tuning at \$25 per million tokens plus \$3 for generating 100,000 words of raw text (Fig. 4C).
-These costs represent approximately 0.3\% of what expert writers in our study would charge for a novel-length (100,000 words) manuscript.
+Total AI generations costs (fine-tuning plus inference) ranged from \$25 to \$276 per author (median = \$81), assuming API-based fine-tuning at \$25 per million tokens plus \$3 for generating 100,000 words of raw text (Fig. 4C).
+These costs represent approximately 0.3\% of what MFA-trained writers in our study would charge for a novel-length (100,000 words) manuscript.
 It should be noted that this comparison reflects raw generation costs before the human steering and editing required to transform AI outputs into publishable works.
 Despite this caveat, the minimal investment yielded outputs that achieved expert-level performance for most authors.
 Performance gains were uncorrelated with both corpus size and fine-tuning cost, indicating that computational scale did not drive improvements.
 The 99.7\% reduction in raw generation costs, coupled with superior quality ratings for the majority of authors, underscores the potential for substantial producer-surplus shifts and market displacement.